 The eagle-eyed Tommy Ton is a Canadian photographer known for his fashion blog Jak & Jil, and his street style coverage of fashion weeks for Style.com and GQ.com.
 Following the closure of Style.com, Ton launched his own website, tommyton.com.
-The site will feature more than 15,000 Ton-lensed images from the past decade, including those previously featured on Style.com, GQ.com and the photographer’s former blog, Jak & Jil, in addition to numerous unplublished and exclusive images.
+The features more than 15,000 Ton-lensed images from the past decade, including those previously featured on Style.com, GQ.com and the photographer’s former blog, Jak & Jil, in addition to numerous unpublished and exclusive images.

 When Ton was 13 years old, he was asked to record a television show, which featured Tom Ford , by his sister.
 Ford, who was expressing his views on gender and sexuality impressed Ton and sparked the young Canadian’s interest in fashion.

 At 15, he interned with a local fashion designer Wayne Clark, which led to Ton’s first job in the women’s accessory department of Canadian department store Holt Renfrew.
 Whilst working in the women’s accessory department Ton in turn impressed Barbara Atkin, vice president of fashion direction of Holt Renfrew, who secured him a job in the department store’s buying office.

 In 2005, encouraged by the rise of online magazines, Ton launched Jak & Jil, a website originally intended to be a lifestyle publication featuring products and people from Toronto.
 Ton’s snapshots of stylish Torontonians were particularly well received and soon became the focus of the site, which gradually evolved into a street style blog.